 by Kimberly Knight

 Think about it.
-As caregivers, we witness the slow decline of our loved ones.
-We see their abilities diminish, their memories fade, and their personalities shift.
+Family caregivers support is crucial as we witness the slow decline of our loved ones.
+We see their abilities diminish, their memories fade, and their personality shift.
 These changes, while sometimes subtle, are profound losses in themselves.
 We might have fleeting thoughts like, “They may never enjoy their favorite meal again,” or “We won’t get to take that dream vacation together,” or the heartbreaking realization, “They don’t recognize me anymore.”
 These moments, these tiny deaths, can bring us to our knees.
-They are all part of anticipatory grief.
+They are all part of anticipatory grief.Â

 For me, these “what if’s” and “won’t be’s” have been hitting hard.
 It’s the quiet grief, the unspoken mourning that happens in the spaces between moments.
-It’s the ache in your chest when you realize a milestone won’t be shared, a tradition won’t be carried on, or a simple pleasure is now beyond reach.
-It’s the slow drip of loss that can leave you feeling emotionally drained and numb.Â
+Holding space for grief means recognizing the ache in your chest when you realize a milestone won’t be shared, a tradition won’t be carried on, or a simple pleasure is now beyond reach.
+It’s the slow drip of loss that can leave you feeling emotionally drained and numb.

 And that numbness… that’s a tricky thing.
 As caregivers, we often become so accustomed to these losses that we start to normalize our grief.
 It becomes just another part of the routine, another burden to carry.
 We tell ourselves it’s just part of life, but that doesn’t diminish the pain.
 It just pushes it down, where it can fester and grow.